-- Ensure all machines are isolated from power when not in use and especially before cleaning, maintenance, etc. - ✓ In the event of a fire never put water on a fat fire - Do not top up deep fat fryers with oil from large containers - Lower food into the fat slowly - ✓ Never put wet food into hot fat - Consider improving slip resistance of surrounding flooring, e.g. use of suitable mats
+- Ensure all machines are isolated from power when not in use and especially before cleaning, maintenance, etc. - In the event of a fire never put water on a fat fire - Do not top up deep fat fryers with oil from large containers - Lower food into the fat slowly - Never put wet food into hot fat - Consider improving slip resistance of surrounding flooring, e.g. use of suitable mats

-- Maintain the fryer and ensure attachments are suitable for their purpose, as recommended by the manufacturer - Train staff in safe procedures for emptying and cleaning - Provide suitable protective equipment, where required by the risk assessment, e.g. eye protection, heat-resistant gloves, aprons - ✓ For fire safety and economy, fat fryers must be switched off when unattended.
-It is best practice for manual oil filtering and cleaning to be carried out as a first task of the day rather than as part of the closing-down procedure - ✓ Allow the oil to cool, ideally for at least six hours, and check the temperature using a suitable probe thermometer before draining.
-Do not drain if the temperature is above 40 °C - ✓ Before refilling check the drain tap is closed - Oil spillages must be cleaned up immediately, ensuring floor areas around equipment are completely clean
+- Use covers to prevent accidental immersion into hot fat - Maintain the fryer and ensure attachments are suitable for their purpose, as recommended by the manufacturer - Train staff in safe procedures for emptying and cleaning - Provide suitable protective equipment, where required by the risk assessment, e.g. eye protection, heat-resistant gloves, aprons - As far as possible no-one should have to stand on/ near deep fat fryers, e.g. to access the canopy - If someone has to stand on/ near the deep fat fryer, e.g. to access the canopy, the deep fat fryer oil should be cooled and drained first - ✓ For fire safety and economy, fat fryers must be switched off when unattended.
+It is best practice for manual oil filtering and cleaning to be carried out as a first task of the day rather than as part of the closingdown procedure